 Never heard of it Tailwind Create before?

-Well, it’s a brand new tool currently in Beta as part of the Tailwind app that you can use to automatically schedule your pins to Pinterest.
+Well, it’s a brand new tool as part of the Tailwind app that you can use to automatically create and schedule your pins to Pinterest.

 Tailwind Create is a tool that will help you create fresh pins quicker and faster than ever before in an almost magical kind of way.

-I’ll show you in more detail exactly what Tailwind Create can do and how you can get access to it yourself using my exclusive code to get you into the Beta.
-So you can play around with things yourself.
+I’ll show you in more detail exactly what Tailwind Create can do and where you can get access to it yourself.

 📌 In a rush?
 Pin this post to your Pinterest or Blogging board to read it later! 📌